-Library Accessibility Services (LAS) provides adaptive software, technology access and instruction, study space, and other services designed to help students who are registered with the Centre for Students with Disabilties (CSD) with reading, writing, note-taking and studying.
+Library Accessibility Services (LAS) provides adaptive software, technology access and instruction, study space, and other services designed to help students who are registered with the Student Accessibility Services (SAS) with reading, writing, note-taking and studying.

 The LAS computer lab has workstations on height-adjustable tables, plus additional carrels and tables for quiet study.

 *NOTE: These rooms are for individual use only.
 They are not to be used for group work.

 LAS staff will search for or create textbooks in alternative format (e.g. audio books, Braille and tactile images, large print, or electronic files).

 Receive instruction in using the Library catalogue, the journal databases, or other electronic reference tools by appointment or on a drop-in basis.